precice/openfoam-adapter/docs/config.md

 ## Generic module

 The Generic module is an experimental addition that allows coupling any field by its name.
 It supports volume and surface coupling of scalar and vector fields (e.g., `Velocity`, `Pressure`, `Temperature`).
+If multiple modules are enabled, the Generic module will handle only those fields which have not been defined in the other modules.
+For example, if FF is also enabled, then fields whose data name starts with `Velocity` will be handled by the FF module instead.

 The module supports the dictionary-based configuration format, which allows setting additional options for each field: